-The Company is a public limited company incorporated in Hong Kong and its shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+Capital Estate Limited (the "Company") is a public limited company incorporated in Hong Kong and its shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
 The address of the registered office and principal place of business of the Company is 17/F., MassMutual Tower, 33 Lockhart Road, Wan Chai, Hong Kong.

 The Company acts as an investment holding company.
-The activities of its principal subsidiaries and an associate are set out in notes 37 and 18, respectively.
+The activities of its principal subsidiaries and an associate are set out in notes 39 and 18, respectively.